Maybe Tomorrow (The Jackson 5 album)

 Maybe Tomorrow is the fifth studio album by the Jackson 5, released on April 12, 1971 by Motown.
 Released after the success of the hit ballad "I'll Be There", most of the tracks on the album are ballads, with few dance numbers.
 The album includes the hit singles "Never Can Say Goodbye" and "Maybe Tomorrow".
 While not as financially successful as the Jackson 5's first three outings, Maybe Tomorrow contains some of the most often-sampled and covered material in the group's catalogue.
 The album also spent six weeks at No. 1 on the US Soul Albums chart and has sold over 3.5 million copies worldwide.

-Maybe Tomorrow was arranged by noteworthy record producers Gene Page and James Anthony Carmichael.
+Maybe Tomorrow was arranged by Gene Page and James Anthony Carmichael.